MicrosoftDocs/power-pages-docs/power-pages-docs/configure/read-operations.md

   </entity>
 </fetch>
 ```

-The URL-encoded string for the previous query example looks like this:
+The URL-encoded string for the previous query is:

 ```text
 %3Cfetch%20top%3D%275%27%3E%0D%0A%3Centity%20name%3D%27account%27%3E%0D%0A%3Cattribute%20name%3D%27name%27%2F%3E%0D%0A%3C%2Fentity%3E%0D%0A%3C%2Ffetch%3E